littleprojects/ACC_W211/01_Tooling/readme.md

 ## CAN interface

-To access the CAN Bus of the car is a CAN interface needed.
+To access the CAN Bus of the car, a CAN interface is needed.

-I choose a Vector VN1610.
+I chose a Vector VN1610.
+I support two CAN lines in a compact housing.

 Because:
 - USB interface
-- it comes with two CAN line at one SUBD9 connector
+- it comes with two CAN lines at one SUBD9 connector
-- Good software support (cloud use it with Vector software - but Freeware works also)
+- Good software support (could use it with Vector software - but Freeware works also)
 - and I had one flying around in my garage
-- dont forget to install the driver (XL-Driver Lib)
+- don't forget to install the driver (XL-Driver Lib)

 It only works with CAN Database in the free .dbf format.
-But is also include a hidden converter to create .dbf from .dbc Tools -> Format Converter -> Other Converters -> DBC to DBF Conversion
+But it also includes a hidden converter to create .dbf from .dbc Tools -> Format Converter -> Other Converters -> DBC to DBF Conversion

 ## Wiring

 <img src="can_wiring.png">

-## CAN software
+## CAN Software

-**BUSMASTER** is an excelent CAN BUS software.
+**BUSMASTER** is an excellent CAN BUS software.
 - quick to learn
 - It helps a lot to read out the CAN and correct the CAN Database
 - **CAN logging**
 - CAN debugging, parsing and visualisation
 - **CAN replay**

-Also ASAMMDF (Python) comes with a good GUI and a loot of tools.
+Also ASAMMDF (Python) comes with a good GUI and a lot of tools.

-When you install a Vector software.
-A very usefull comes with it.
+When you install a Vector software, a very useful tool comes with it.
-**CANdb++** a very intuitive tools to create and mantain CAN Database
+**CANdb++** a very intuitive tool to create and maintain CAN Database

+### SIL (Software In The Loop)

+I use Busmaster to replay CAN logs to test my software.
+Here I can check and compare the software quickly to the original vehicle behavior.
+Just the controller doesn't have real feedback.
+The I (Integrator) will not work here and screw up with the time.
+But that's perfect to test also this situation and safety measures (anti wind up strategies).

 ## CAN onboard logger

-I install in the car a CAN logger to collect daily raw data from normal system behavior.
+I installed in the car a CAN logger to collect daily raw data from normal system behavior.
-If I replace the ART-ECU and sensor, I can not original system data anymore easy.
+If I replace the ART-ECU and sensor, I cannot get original system data anymore easily.
-Data could be useful to for analysis later.
+Data could be useful for analysis later.

 <img src="pi_with_can_hat.jpeg">